coding-sairaj/add-notes/Readme.md

 ## Technologies used
 - We will be using flask to build the website.
+- We are using to build jinja for building templates
 - We will be using python language.

 [Back to top](#learning-python)